chatbotkit/node-sdk/packages/next/README.md

 ## Documentation

-For a detailed exploration of the ChatBotKit SDK, including its capabilities and configurations tailored for Next.js Edge runtime, visit our [official documentation page](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_next.html).
+For a detailed exploration of the ChatBotKit Next SDK, including its capabilities and configurations tailored for Next.js Edge runtime, visit our [official documentation page](https://chatbotkit.github.io/node-sdk/modules/_chatbotkit_next.html).